Brujo2018/AdvancedSegmentedControl/README.md

 An updated version (Swift 4.2 compatible) for this customized Segmented Control for iOS based on 2014 Tope Abayomi 's implementation

 ## Instructions
-1.- Import on your project
+1.- Import in your project

 2.- On your storyboard add a new UIView